-The physical location of the computer system is also an important issue.
+The physical location and management of the computer system is also an important issue.
 Many computer systems are completely internal to the insurer.
 That is, all of the hardware and software components of the system are within the insurer’s premises and control.
 The benefit of this is that the information systems operation is entirely dedicated to, and focused upon, the objectives of the insurer.
 However, this also requires that all aspects of the systems operation be managed and controlled by the receiver.
 To maintain and control an entirely in-house operation, it is vital that the receiver have sufficient systems staff in place.
 In instances where the receiver has determined that the responsibility and expense of an in-house information systems operation are not desirable, he or she may look to alternative arrangements, such as out-sourced operations.